Capgemini/xrm-datamigration-xrmtoolbox/README.md

 ![Schema Configs page](images/InitialSchemaConfig.png "Schema Configs page")

 ### Data Import and Export Schema Generation
-The data migrator adhere to a predefined import export schema and the tool can be used to generate the respective schema for import and export.
+The data migrator adheres to a predefined import export schema and the tool can be used to generate the respective schema for import and export.
 Note that for each of these, both the JSON and CSV formats are supported.
 To Generate or modify a schema, please follow the steps below:

+1. Click on 'Schema Config' in the top ribbon which will bring you to the below page:
+**Empty config page**

+2. If you have an exisiting schema, you can click on 'Load Schema' to edit that file.
+This will pre-select the entities, attributes and relationships that you had stored in that file.
+If you don't have an existing schema then you can create one from scratch.

-1. To generate a schema file, select the required entities and attributes combination, (in this example we are creating an xml file for Accounts although you select more than one entity)
+3. Select (you may also want to unselect if you are editting your loaded schema) the required entities and attributes combination, (in this example we are creating an xml file for Accounts although you can select more than one entity)
 ![Generate Export Schema Select Entity](images/GenerateSchemaConfig.png "Generate Export Schema Select Entity")

-2. Within the **Schema File Path** input, browse to a location and specify a File Name.
-Then select **Save**
+4. To save the file, click on 'Save Schema'
 ![Save Export Schema Schema File](images/SaveSchemaConfig.png "Save Export Schema Schema File")

-3. Once the schema file is generated, the schema XML file will be generated at the specified location.
-This file will contain all selected entities and their respective selected attributes and relationships
+Once the schema file is generated, the schema XML file will be generated at the specified location.
+This file will contain all selected entities and their respective selected attributes and relationships.
+You will also see a success message confirming that the schema file has been created:

+*success message screenshot*

-4. Below shows an example export schema file
+Below shows an example schema file:

 ![Schema Config Example](images/SchemaConfigExample.png "Schema Config Example")